SerratedSharp/CSharpWasmRecipes/README.md

 This readme will likely be ahead of the code examples, but there might be a few examples not covered here.
 I'm working iteratively to better organize the content and examples while juggling other projects.

 # Archived
-Approaches largely superceded by more recent capabilities/approaches.
+Approaches largely superseded by more recent capabilities/approaches.

 ## Mapping Static JS Methods or Executing Arbitrary JS Using WebAssemblyRuntime (Discouraged/Legacy)